-Before you start there are a few things you must make sure you have on hand so that once you get started you don’t realize your missing a key component!
+Before you start there are a few things you must make sure you have on hand.
+Below we will cover the basic tools and the parts and equipment needed.

 - Ratchet Set

 - Lots of Nuts, Bolts and Washers in various sizes

 - Cable Ties

 - Throttle Cable

 - Fuel Tank